Please ensure Javascript is enabled for purposes of website accessibility

 Activity 4 – Use different-shaped blocks or magnet numbers as your item for any of the above activities to reinforce numbers and shapes.

-Activity 6 You could also have your child play Activity 5 with someone.
+Activity 6 – Have your child play Activity 5 with someone.
 Each player takes a turn until someone finds the odd piece.

 Be sure to check out more ocean-related activities: